LarryCreator/Seagull-Runner-Game/README.md

 # Seagull-Runner-Game
-A game i made to test my python oop skills.
+An endless runner game made with python and pygame.
-I would like to know your opinion about the code organization.
-Thank you.